Mamaweegee123/MediaWave2000/FEATURES.md

 A separate standalone app included with MediaWave2000:

 - **Batch video conversion** — convert multiple files or whole folders at once
-- **H.264 MP4 output** — encodes to a clean, widely compatible format
+- **MP4, AVI, MKV** — encodes to a clean, widely compatible format
 - **Aspect ratio presets** — Classic TV (4:3), Widescreen (16:9), Ultra Wide (21:9)
 - **Letterbox/pillarbox removal** — automatically crops and scales to fill the target frame
 - **Quality presets** — Best Picture, Balanced, Compact
 - **Hardware encoding** — uses GPU acceleration if available; falls back to software
+- **Audio Leveling** - Levels out any file to an equal audio level, no more turning up a movie and then turning down the commercials!
 - **Audio language selection** — choose which audio track to keep from multi-track files
-- **Subtitle burn-in** — optionally burn embedded subtitle tracks into the video image
+- **Subtitle burn-in** — optionally burn embedded subtitle tracks into the video image *(Experimental)*
 - **Smart skip** — skips files already converted at the current settings
 - **Mirrored output folder structure** — converted files maintain source folder organization
 - **Powered by ffmpeg** — requires ffmpeg to be installed (Homebrew on Mac, PATH or local on Windows)